IaaS Cloud Ecosystem

 Predictions for the Next Decade

-- Increased Adoption: More businesses will migrate to IaaS for scalability and innovation.
+- Increased Adoption: More businesses will transition to IaaS as digital transformation accelerates.

 Examples of the iaas cloud ecosystem in action

-An online retailer uses IaaS to handle traffic spikes during Black Friday sales.
-By leveraging auto-scaling features, the platform ensures seamless performance without over-provisioning resources.
+An online retailer uses IaaS to handle traffic spikes during Black Friday sales, ensuring a seamless shopping experience.

 Example 2: Healthcare Data Management